ethan-zieba/bidule/ansible/README.md

 create_admin_user – Creates ansible_admin sudo user with a hashed password

-configure_firewall – Installs UFW and sets rules for 2002, 80 and 443 ports
+DONE - configure_firewall – Installs UFW and sets rules for 2002, 80 and 443 ports

 install_filebeat – Installs Filebeat using a template and enables system and auditd modules